 The Ruth Miskin, Read, Write Inc Get Writing programme is used to deliver our Early Writing teaching.
 It is a DfE-endorsed systematic, synthetic writing programme with a whole-school approach to teaching Early Writing.
 It teaches children to write accurately, fluently and with understanding whilst also teaches them the basic grammar learnt across EYFS and Y1.
 Pupils are taught in small groups, at their own pace with specialist RWI teachers.
 Writing lessons include appropriate scaffolding to allow children to be successful.
 Alongside the RWI programme, Writing Weeks are delivered.
 Writing Weeks are designed to enhance the pupils' writing and provide additional opportunities to practise the skills needed to become a confident writer.
 Writing Weeks are based on high quality texts with a clear writing outcome and where appropriate, are linked to the wider curriculum.
 The chosen texts provide a range of diverse characters, plot lines and writing styles to ensure maximum exposure.
 In EYFS, there are additional writing opportunities throughout the continuous provision within the classroom and in the outdoor setting.
+Throughout the foundation subjects, lessons are designed to facilitate the children writing at length and for different purposes.
 Our handwriting curriculum, Daily Supported Handwriting, provides pupils with daily handwriting lessons, initially focusing on basic letter formation and building to the foundations of continuous, cursive, handwriting.
-Pupils writing is celebrated each week with the Star Writer award.